Aston Martin DBS Superleggera: Variants

-Each of the 50 cars came with a limited edition TAG Heuer watch, the DBS Edition Carrera Heuer 02, only available to the buyers of the DBS Superleggera TAG Heuer edition.
-The dial represents the grille of the DBS and the black and red leather strap reminds the interior of the car.
+DBS 59

+The Aston Martin DBS 59 was the first limited-edition version of the DBS Superleggera, created to commemorate Aston Martin's 1-2 finish at the 1959 24 Hours of Le Mans.
+Only 24 units were produced, each representing one hour of the race.

+It features an exclusive "Aston Martin Racing Green" paint, bronze detailing on the grille, wheels, and badges, and a revised interior with Heritage Racing Seats trimmed in Obsidian Black leather and fabric inspired by the original DBR1.
+Each car includes period-correct racing accessories like racing gloves, period-helmet replicas, and a custom luggage set.
+The DBS 59 retains the 5.2-litre twin-turbo V12 engine producing 725 PS.

 DBS Volante

 A Volante (convertible) model of the DBS was unveiled in April 2019.
 It has nearly identical performance and the same engine and transmission as the coupé but comes with an eight-layer soft top with eight colour options.
 For the first time on an Aston Martin automobile, the windshield surround is available in carbon fibre as well as the rear tonneau cover.